datadvance/pRpc/README.rst

-prpc
+pRpc
 =====

-prpc is a yet another python RPC library.
+pRpc is a yet another python RPC library.

 Key features:

 * asyncio-based - no predefined threadpools etc.
   Concurrency is under your control.

-* prpc is symmetric - both peers may publish and call RPC methods regardless of who initially established the connection.
+* pRpc is symmetric - both peers may publish and call RPC methods regardless of who initially established the connection.

 * Streaming support - each call may send and/or recieve a message stream